vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Chagaleya, smrti of 26, 64, 302, 525 3 134; divided into mukhya and gauna

-Chandogaparisista, (same as Gobhila 136: five varieties of 135-136: 2 smrti) 2690 is the prayascitta for all lapses for Chandogya-upanişad, 8, 14, 20,39 which no specific penance is prescri- 100, 158, 186-188, 232, 333, 449n, bed in smrtis 135; may be under- 1613n, 681 gone not as penance, but also for Chapekar, Mr. N. G. 551 accumulating merit 35; prescribed Chattopadhyaya, Prof. Ksetreschandra as expiation for drinking any of the 556n, 608n
+Chandogaparisista, (same as Gobhila 136: five varieties of 135-136: 2 smrti) 2690 is the prayascitta for all lapses for Chandogya-upaniṣad, 8, 14, 20,39 which no specific penance is prescri- 100, 158, 186-188, 232, 333, 449n, bed in smrtis 135; may be under- 1613n, 681 gone not as penance, but also for Chapekar, Mr. N. G. 551 accumulating merit 35; prescribed Chattopadhyaya, Prof. Ksetreschandra as expiation for drinking any of the 556n, 608n

 twelve excretions of the body or any Chaudhuri, Dr. J. B. 574n, 583 -5. of the several kinds of madya 99; Childe, Prof. V. G., on disposal of